S2 2018 Surveys are now open!

 Your feedback is a source of evidence for the purposes of promotion and awards.

 We read all student comments.
-Your comments make a big difference. in 2017 we read over 10,000 comments.
+Your comments make a big difference.

 A page is available in Moodle soon so teaching staff can let students know how student feedback has led to positive change in your courses.